 The six-month PGY-3 Minimally Invasive Surgery & Research rotation is a particularly productive time for residents.
 With reduced clinical responsibilities (mainly developing competence in laparoscopic and robotic cases), the rotation affords significant time to pursue scholarly pursuits.
 Residents become involved with a variety of scholarly pursuits ranging from clinical research to medical device innovation to basic science experiences.
 The program has supported resident applications to the prestigious AUA Residency Research Award Program.

 Productivity is rewarded with attendance at regional and national meetings.
 A number of residents attend and present at the South Central AUA and national AUA meeting annually.
 Residents are also been able to attend other national meetings such as SUFU and SUO if their projects are accepted.
 Finally, we encourage active involvement in the Society for Women in Urology and support a large contingency at this important conference annually.

-Our program endorse a collaborative approach to research, with faculty, senior, and junior residents working together to ask and answer important questions.
+Our program endorses a collaborative approach to research, with faculty, senior, and junior residents working together to ask and answer important questions.
 Given Baylor’s unique position in the largest medical center in the world, residents have also collaborated with faculty at Houston Methodist Hospital and MD Anderson.

-In summary, our program aims to equip each of its trainees with the visibility to place them in their fellowship of choice, with the foundation necessary for a career in academic urology, and the skills required of all urologists to practice lifelong learning.
+In summary, our program aims to equip each of our trainees with the visibility to place them in their fellowship of choice, with the foundation necessary for a career in academic urology, and the skills required of all urologists to practice lifelong learning.